What is sciatica?

 What causes sciatica?

 Sciatica is caused by compression or irritation to a nerve root.
-The nerve root is the name given to the segment of the nerve as it comes off the central spine cord.
+The nerve root is the name given to the segment of the nerve as it comes off the central spinal cord.
+The most common causes are:

-• A bulging disc (also referred to as a 'slipped disc') – the bulge can press on the nerve root
+- A bulging disc (also referred to as a ‘slipped disc’) - The bulge can press on the nerve root

-• Spinal stenosis - narrowing of the 'tunnel' the nerve root passes through
+- Spinal stenosis - Narrowing of the ‘tunnel’ the nerve root passes through

-• Injury to soft tissues, such as muscles or ligaments – this can cause inflammation around the nerve root which can irritate the nerves.
+- Injury to soft tissues, such as muscles or ligaments - This can cause inflammation around the nerve root which can irritate the nerves.

 How is it diagnosed?